timorunge/ansible-sssd/README.md

 ```

 Since the build time on Travis is limited for public repositories the
-automated tests are limited to:
+automated tests are limited to SSSD 2.0.0 on:

 - CentOS 7
 - Debian 9.4 (Stretch)